FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

    - The SystemBox associated with this SystemBox_Extend.
 - `int` `.xOffset`
    - The offset from this SystemBox to the next in the UI.
+   - THIS IS DEPRECIATED IN FAVOR OF `ShipSystem_Extend.xOffset`!

 ## Drone